Kemboijames7/Kemboijames7/README.md

 ## Open source
  Part of the GitHub Stars program

-🚀 Part of the GitHub Accelerator program for Beauty
+🚀 Part of the GitHub Accelerator program for Beauty and entertainment

 🟩 Join our inclusive community JamesHub!
 Where we believe in Collaboration 1st, Code 2nd!